survivejs/react-book/manuscript/11_styling_react.md

 <button styles={[styles.button, styles.primary]}>Confirm</button>
 ```

 As you can see we can use individual fragments to get the same effect as Radium modifiers.
 Also media queries are supported.
 React Style expects that you manipulate browser states (e.g. `:hover` and such) through JavaScript.
 Also CSS animations won't work.
-Instead it's preferred to use some other solution for that.
+Instead, it's preferred to use some other solution for that.

 Interestingly there is a [React Style plugin for Webpack](https://github.com/js-next/react-style-webpack-plugin).
 It can extract CSS declarations into a separate bundle.
-Now we are closer to the world we're used to but without cascades.
+Now we are closer to the world we're used to, but without cascades.
 We also have our style declarations on component level.

 ### smart-css